How to Attract Hummingbirds to Your Yard

 Enjoy Feeding Hummingbirds!

-You should now have a good idea of how to start feeding hummingbirds, along with how to attract hummingbirds to your home!
 It’s a lot of fun to watch these little birds buzz around during the summer.
 Once they get used to you, you can sit outside near them without them flying away.
+We keep a feeder near our porch swing so we can watch while we relax outside, and during the course of the summer they gradually adjust to our presence.